 Rhizome Dry Weight

-The relationship between plant growth and the quantity and concentration of mineral nutrients in plant tissues is known as dry weight (Purba et al., 2021).
-Dry weight reflects plant nutritional status because it is affected by the rate of photosynthesis and respiration in each treatment.
-Based on the collected data, it was determined that applying chicken and cow manure at a dose of 20 tons/ha resulted in lower dry weight yields than the control.
-Additionally, the results from the 40 tons/ha manure dose were not significantly different from the control.
-Additionally, the results from the 40 tons/ha manure dose were not significantly different from the control.
-Many nutrients, such as N, P, and K, build up in the canopy when the bangle plant is between 2 and 7 BST, according to Rosita et al (2005).
+Dry weight reflects a plant nutritional status because it is affected by the rate of photosynthesis and respiration in each treatment.
+Based on the collected data, it was determined that applying chicken and cow manure at a dose of 20 t/ha resulted in lower dry weight yields than the control.
+Additionally, the results from the application of 40 t/ha manure dose were not significantly different from the control.
 This is the active vegetative formation stage.

-Cow manure at a dose of 60 tons/ha demonstrated different results and produced significantly better outcomes than other doses and types of manure.
-The amount and timing of fertilizer applied can have an impact on crop yields, among other things.
-Organic matter plays a crucial role in soil health because it can create stable soil aggregates, increase soil fertility, and serve as a source of energy for organisms (Nurjanah et al., 2020).
+The application of cow manure at a dose of 60 t/ha demonstrated different results and produced significantly better outcomes than other doses of chicken manure.
+The amount and timing of fertilizer applied can impact crop yields, among other things.
+Organic matter plays a crucial role in soil health because it can create stable soil aggregates, increase soil fertility, and serve as a source of energy for organisms (Magdoff.
+2018).

-Based on earlier studies on dry matter production and nutrient content in Bangle plant tissue, the N, P, and K amounts of nutrient uptake in dry rhizomes of Bangle plants aged 2 to 10 months were N (0.01 to 4.89 g), P (0.002 to 1, 04 g), and K (0.01 to 2.34 g), respectively (Rosita et al., 2005).
-It is clear that as plants get older, they are able to absorb an increasing amount of N, P, and K nutrients.
-As can be seen, N is the nutrient that has accumulated in the rhizome in the greatest amounts.

-The application of manure enhances the chemical, physical, and biological properties of the soil increase crop yield, and improves crop quality (Yolcu, Turan, et al., 2011).
-High organic matter soils have beneficial microorganisms that encourage the breakdown of organic matter and release inorganic nutrients that are then available for plant uptake (Seker, et al., 2011).
-Organic fertilizers can help to create ideal conditions in the soil for microorganisms that are beneficial to plants.
+The application of manure enhances the chemical, physical, and biological properties of the soil, increase crop yield, and improves crop quality (Du et al., 2020).
+High organic matter soils have beneficial microorganisms that encourage the breakdown of organic matter and release inorganic nutrients that are then available for plant uptake.
+Organic fertilizers can help to create ideal conditions in the soil for microorganisms that are beneficial to plants (Du et al., 2022).